Who’s who on The Masked Singer? All the latest clues

 Masked Singer UK: Who are the mystery contestants?
-All the latest clues

 From Mushroom to Traffic Cone, here’s what we know about all the costumed characters on the 2022 series